kernel

 This function takes both kernel stacks for the current and new tasks, and also the platform-specific task context held in the task.
 This is because we use various methods of doing context switches on different platforms, according to the easiest / most performant for the architecture.
 A pointer to the current kernel stack is provided so that it can be updated if state is pushed onto it.

-unsafe fn drop_into_userspace( context: *const Self::TaskContext, kernel_stack_pointer: VAddr, user_stack_pointer: VAddr ) -> !
+unsafe fn drop_into_userspace( context: *const Self::TaskContext, kernel_stack_pointer: VAddr, user_stack_pointer: VAddr, ) -> !

 Do the actual drop into usermode.
 This assumes that the task’s page tables have already been installed, and that an initial frame has been put into the task’s kernel stack that this will use to enter userspace.

-This trait is not object safe.
+This trait is not dyn compatible.

 Implementors§